 At the start of the 2019-20 season, things were dire: they had only nine players under contract in the summer of 2019, but that’s when a New Orleans attorney named Rob Couhig, who had previously owned a minor league baseball team, was looking to get into English soccer and found Wanderers.

-I don’t mean to paint him as the savior, but isn’t this what you want from an owner?
+We don’t mean to paint him as the savior, but isn’t this what you want from an owner?
 It comes from a story in the New Orleans Times-Picayune.

 Couhig made his pitch.
 He’d open his checkbook to acquire competitive players.
 He’d improve the food, beverages, and live entertainment at the stadium.